RedHatGov/openshift-compliance/reference_architecture.rst

 ~~~~~~~~~~
 A container in the context of an information system is an operating system level virtualization method, provided by kernel constructs, for isolating prcesses using a single kernel.

+Due to the value of containers to the information technology field, the definition for both the container image specification and runtime are managed by a community of interested parties: `Open Container Initiative`_ (OCI).
+The technical definition is divided into an Image Specification (image-spec) and Runtime Specification (runtime-spec).

 Description
 ~~~~~~~~~~~
 The container view describes the constructs used in **OCIF** and **runc** process isolation.
 This view addresses a single container regardless of being run in the OCP cluster.